johankraft/DevAlertDemoSTM32L475/README.md

 **Debug-Serial**
 In this mode, the alerts are written to the debug console (UART) as binary hex strings.
-The data is intended to be received by a host tool and relayed to the cloud, as described in the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/).
+The data is received by a host tool and relayed to your DevAlert evaluation account, as described in the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/).

 **Debug-WifiAWS**
-This modeuploads the alerts to AWS IoT Core using MQTT over Wi-Fi.
+This mode uploads the alerts to AWS IoT Core using MQTT over Wi-Fi.
 This is not yet covered in the Getting Started guide.
-This requires DevAlert integration in your AWS account and as well as a proper "production" DevAlert account.

 Please contact support@percepio.com if you wish to evaluate this.

 ## Building and Running the Demo